bharadwajanup/Xinu/Assignment3_report.md

 ##Solutions to questions:

-1) Starvation is a condition where a process execution is postponed indefinitely thus never getting a turn to execute.
+1) Starvation is a condition where a process execution is postponed indefinitely waiting for some resource to be allocated but that never happens.Thus, the process never gets a turn to execute.

+No. The given protocol is not starvation free.
+There could be a condition where one process sets busy as true but cannot come out as "me" will not be equal to "turn" since other processes canmodify the value from the inner while loop.

+2) Deadlock is a condition where each process is waiting for an event which an other waiting process can cause thus resulting in a situation where no process can cause an event the other one is waiting for.